Family Law Attorneys & Divorce Lawyers in Greenville, South Carolina

 - Other facts as the family court deems necessary.

 In some cases, one spouse may wish to have child custody based on the marital indiscretion of the other spouse, but it is important to remember that marital indiscretion does not disqualify a spouse as an unfit parent.
-Also, a family law judge may consider the preference of an order child based on that child’s age, experience, maturity and judgment.
+Also, a family law judge may consider the preference of an older child based on that child’s age, experience, maturity and judgment.

 Parents can agree on the child visitation schedule; however, if parents cannot agree, then the family court will order a visitation schedule.
 If one parent willfully violates the terms of a visitation order, then that parent may be held in contempt by the family court.